Error analysis for the Global Positioning System: Atmospheric effects

+Ionospheric delay

 Ionospheric delay of a microwave signal depends on its frequency.
 It arises from ionized atmosphere (see Total electron content).
 This phenomenon is known as dispersion and can be calculated from measurements of delays for two or more frequency bands, allowing delays at other frequencies to be estimated.
 Some military and expensive survey-grade civilian receivers calculate atmospheric dispersion from the different delays in the L1 and L2 frequencies, and apply a more precise correction.
 This can be done in civilian receivers without decrypting the P(Y) signal carried on L2, by tracking the carrier wave instead of the modulated code.
 To facilitate this on lower cost receivers, a new civilian code signal on L2, called L2C, was added to the Block IIR-M satellites, which was first launched in 2005.
 It allows a direct comparison of the L1 and L2 signals using the coded signal instead of the carrier wave.

 The effects of the ionosphere generally change slowly, and can be averaged over time.
 Those for any particular geographical area can be easily calculated by comparing the GPS-measured position to a known surveyed location.
 This correction is also valid for other receivers in the same general location.
 Several systems send this information over radio or other links to allow L1-only receivers to make ionospheric corrections.
 The ionospheric data are transmitted via satellite in Satellite Based Augmentation Systems (SBAS) such as Wide Area Augmentation System (WAAS) (available in North America and Hawaii), EGNOS (Europe and Asia), Multi-functional Satellite Augmentation System (MSAS) (Japan), and GPS Aided Geo Augmented Navigation (GAGAN) (India) which transmits it on the GPS frequency using a special pseudorandom noise sequence (PRN), so only one receiver and antenna are required.

+Weather conditions

 Humidity also causes a variable delay, resulting in errors similar to ionospheric delay, but occurring in the troposphere.
 This effect is more localized than ionospheric effects, changes more quickly and is not frequency dependent.
 These traits make precise measurement and compensation of humidity errors more difficult than ionospheric effects.

 The Atmospheric pressure can also change the signals reception delay, due to the dry gases present at the troposphere (78% N2, 21% O2, 0.9% Ar...).
 Its effect varies with local temperature and atmospheric pressure in quite a predictable manner using the laws of the ideal gases.